opensemanticworld/rapsql/README.md

 ~~~
     docker compose up
 ~~~
 This command builds and downloads all missing images from the Docker registry.
 The initial building step can take a few minutes.
 Once you have downloaded all the images to your local machine, the command runs in a few seconds.
 The deployment of pgdb will run [./pgdbconf/schema.sql](https://github.com/OpenSemanticLab/rapsql/blob/main/pgdbconf/schema.sql) initially and doing an open setup for [Apache AGE](https://github.com/apache/age/) and [PostgREST](https://github.com/PostgREST/postgrest).
-It will also create a graph called 'countries' and imports vertex and edge data from [.csv files](https://github.com/apache/age/tree/master/regress/age_load/data) that are deliverd by [Apache AGE](https://github.com/apache/age/) as well. :fireworks::clap:
+It will also create a graph called 'countries' and imports vertex and edge data from [.csv files](https://github.com/apache/age/tree/master/regress/age_load/data) that are delivered by [Apache AGE](https://github.com/apache/age/) as well. :fireworks::clap:

 (Optional) Run services in background using "detached" mode (-d flag)
 ~~~